• +1 774 435 1060

 CONTACT US

 Both Android OS and iOS rule the mobile app development domain.
 However, these platforms have some distinct aspects of differences across various factors.
-We will dig deep into these differences in design, programming languages, app development cost, development ecosystem, compatibility, and timeline.
+From design to development costs and compatibility to programming language, both these operating systems have the following key differences-

 • Architecture and Organization